pkozul/ha-floorplan/README.md

 www/custom_ui/state-card-floorplan.html
 ```

-Since Home Assistant requires a single entity to be used as the target for a state card, we create a virtual entity to represent the overall floorplan.
+Since Home Assistant requires a single entity to be used as the target for a state card, create a virtual entity to represent the overall floorplan.
 You can choose any type of entity for this, such as the MQTT binary sensor.
 Add the following to your Home Assistant configuration:

 ```
 binary_sensor: